fmi/java-course/02-oop-in-java-i/lab/README.md

 public interface Susi {

 	/**
-	* Registers a student in the system
+	* Registers a student in the system.
+	* Returns true, if the operation is successful and false, if the student
+	* is already registered
 	*/
-	void registerStudent(Student student);
+	boolean registerStudent(Student student);

 	/**
+	 * Returns the number of registered students
+	 */
+	int getStudentsCount();

+	/**
 	* Sets a grade for the student for the specified course and adds the credits of the
-	* course to the total credits of
+	* course to the total credits of the student.
-	* the student
-	*/
-	void setGrade(Student student, Course course, double grade);
+	* Returns true, if the operation is successful and false, if the student is not found */ boolean setGrade(Student student, Course course, double grade);

 	/**
 	* Returns the total sum of credits for this student